matheusjardimb/git_tips_and_tricks/README.md

 # Enables 'git l' as a shortcut to 'git log --oneline'
 git config --global alias.l 'log --oneline'

+# Enables 'git a' as a shortcut to 'git add -A'
+git config --global alias.a 'add -A'

+# Enables 'git cm' as a shortcut to 'commit -a -m'
+git config --global alias.cm 'commit -a -m'
 ```

 ## Some commands